MasssiveJuice08/OAAB_Saplings/README.md

 `00 Core` (required)
 `01 BCOM Patch` (optional)
 `02 The Stonewood Pass patch` (optional) - requires BCOM, original mod and 01 BCOM Patch
-`03 BCOM Concept Art Plantations Patch` (optional) - requires BCOM, original mod and 01 BCOM Patch
+`03 Concept Arts plantations Patch` (optional) - requires original mod, also compatible with BCOM esp replacer.
 `04 Great Seawall of Vivec patch` (optional)
 `05 The Road to the Lighthouse patch` (optional)
 `10 OpenMW Groundcover Patch` (optional) - if wanting to run mod as groundcover in OpenMW